Malkastenpark: History

 The redesign of a new English landscape garden was the responsibility of the Royal garden director Joseph Clemens Weyhe.
 The Malkasten ceremoniously moved into the garden on 14 July 1860.
 The gardens with the Düsselbach stream, the Venusteich pond (also known as the "Nixenteich") and historic and new buildings, provided space and a backdrop for imaginative artists' festivals that were famous beyond the borders of Düsseldorf.
 The Kaiserfest (Emperor's feast) was held in 1877 in honour of Emperor Wilhelms I and Empress Augusta, beginning a tradition of legendary festival productions in the Malkastenpark.

 After the Second World War, the destroyed part of the Malkasten-Haus and its terrace needed rebuilding.
 In the process, Roland Weber, one of the most important landscape architects of the 20th century, redesigned the garden.

 In the summer of 1997, the artists Jost Wischnewski, Gregor Russ, and curator Karl Heinz Rummeny founded the Parkhaus, a building in the area of the utility garden and former garden houses, serving as an experimental exhibition space intended primarily intended for young international artists.

 The park has been a listed monument since 2001.
-In 2014, it was severely damaged by Storm Ela, which felled 40 trees and affected 200 others, damaged walls, through sculptures from their pedestals and displaced stones.
+In 2014, it was severely damaged by Storm Ela, which felled 40 trees and affected 200 others, damaged walls, threw sculptures from their pedestals and displaced stones.
 Repair, especially to recreate the background of tulip trees and magnolia trees behind the pond, was supported by sponsors and the city's departments for gardens, culture, historic monuments, and the treasury.
 The park was extensively restored over three years, after plans by landscape architect Achim Röthig.
 It was reopened to the public in September 2015.